ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 ### Adding premium features

 CKEditor&nbsp;5 premium features are imported in the same way.
-However, the have their own package, named `ckeditor5-premium-features`, to import from.
+However, they have their own package, named `ckeditor5-premium-features`, to import from.
 These also {@link getting-started/setup/license-key-and-activation require a license}.
 Please see an example below, adding the PDF export feature and configuring it.

 ```js
 import { ClassicEditor } from 'ckeditor5';